sympy/sympy/README.md

 report any bugs that you find.
 Or, even better, fork the repository on GitHub and create a pull request.
-We welcome all changes, big or small, and we will help you make the pull request if you are new to git (just ask on our mailing list or Gitter Channel.
+We welcome all changes, big or small, and we will help you make the pull request if you are new to git (just ask on our mailing list or Gitter Channel).
 If you further have any queries, you can find answers on Stack Overflow using the [sympy](https://stackoverflow.com/questions/tagged/sympy) tag.

 ## Brief History